MarkusJegge/MarkusJegge.github.io/README.md

-This is just a preview of the code in repo: reiselog That's how it looks: markus-jegge.github.io
+This is just a preview of the code in repo: "reiselog"
+- check out website: "markus-jegge.github.io"